Louis-DR/OmniCores-BuildingBlocks/sources/data/access_enable/lifo/lifo.md

 In this table, the delay refers to the timing critical path, which determines the maximal operating frequency.

-The module requires `WIDTH×DEPTH` flip-flops for the memory array and `log₂DEPTH+1` flip-flops for the stack pointer.
+The RAM requires `WIDTH×DEPTH` flip-flops for the memory array.
+The controller requires `log₂DEPTH+1` flip-flops for the stack pointer.

 Under tight timing constraints, the critical path delay might achieve `O(log₂ log₂ DEPTH)` complexity instead of `O(log₂ DEPTH)`, while sacrificing some area.
 This depends on how the synthesizer implements and optimizes the memory array indexing with the pointer, the pointer incrementation and decrementation during write and read operations, and the pointer comparison for the full and empty flags.